-The NHS is looking to claim back all £120,000 in costs it incurred defending a legal challenge from homeopath groups challenging its ban on the non-evidence-based remedies.
+The NHS is looking to claim back all £120,000 in costs it incurred defending a legal challenge from homeopath groups, led by the British Homeopathic Association, challenging its ban on the non-evidence-based remedies.

 Homeopathic remedies were among a host of “low-value” treatments banned by the NHS, following a consultation, as part of a drive to reduce costs and prioritise medicines and procedures where the evidence is best.